 Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify portland cement where feasible.
-Concrete steel rebars to be 97% recycled and sourced from secondary suppliers employing EAF production processes Stuff When and quantify processes.
-Recycled aggregates to be used in the basement construction. sections where possible.
-Section B: De sign to elimina te waste Designing for reusability/rec overability/lon gevity/adapta bility/flexibility By retaining Georgian terraces, the excavation and demolition waste is being reduced.
-The Georgian terraces and the Keats House facade are being retained thus avoiding a large volume of waste generation from demolition and construction.
-The existing basement will be reinforced where needed so it could be reused at the end of the life of the building.
-All structural elements are designed for durability and a minimum design life of 50 years based on the current version of the Eurocodes The retaining wall and foundations are designed using reinforced designed for durability and a minimum design life of 50 years based on the current version of the Eurocodes.
-Wherever required structural elements will be designed for accidental load cases such as vehicle impact, blast etc. Build structural elements with an inherent redudancy such as PT slabs (to accomodate soft-spots - tenant flexibility).
-Structural elements optimization to reduce sizes and required material services take into account future climate change scenarios.
-Future resilience provided as the development is being designed to connect to a Large spans and open floor plates provide flexibility of use The location of cores consider multiple tenancies on each floor.
-Slab soft spots designed in for future fexlibility and adaptability of tenancy beween levels.
-Exposed concrete soffits also reduces wase and improves adaptablility for future tenant fitouts.
-Tenant's responsibility.
+Concrete steel rebars to be 97% recycled and sourced from secondary suppliers employing EAF production processes.
+Recycled aggregates to be used in the basement construction. where feasible Concrete steel rebars to be 97% recycled.
+Seek to maximise the use of steeel produced using EAF production processes such as rolled sections where possible.
+Section B: De esign to elimina te waste l . l . , Designing for reusability/rec overability/lon gevity/adapta bility/flexibility terraces, the excavation and generation from demolition and construction.
+The existing basement will be reinforced designed for durability and a minimum design life of 50 years based on the current version of the Eurocodes.
+Wherever required structural elements will be designed for accidental load cases such as vehicle impact, blast etc. Build structural elements with an inherent redudancy such specified to ensure they are durable.
+The design criteria to ensure the protection of the roof, will consider the material selection thoroughly for its robustness.
+Waterproofing detailing, profiling, drainage details, fixings and general geometry will be thoroughly assessed.
+Lime mortar used in brick refurbishment works for Georgian Terraces and Building services take into account future climate change scenarios.
+Future resilience provided as the development is being designed to connect to a district network in the future. tenancies on each floor.
+Slab soft spots Tenant's responsibility.
 Sustainable Procurement Plan to be developed.
 To be reviewed with contractor during pre- construction supply chain engagement.

-Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify system is designed to protect the structure from underground water ingress The foundations and retaining Wherever applicable, connections will be designed to ease the installation and disassembly; welds will be used only where needed.
+Site Substructure Super structure Shell/Skin Services Space Stuff Construction Stuff Summary Challenges Who and When Plan to prove and quantify concrete.
+The material is very durable and able to perform during the life time of the building The only environmental agent that will impact the substructure will be water ingress, Waterproofing system is designed to protect the structure from underground water ingress The foundations and retaining walls are made of reinforced concrete and are not susceptible to any damage due to biological agents Wherever applicable, connections will be designed to ease the installation and disassembly; welds will be used only where needed.
 Connections will be also designed to limit the maintenance regime Standardisation of the elements will be a key driver of the design to facilitate the installation on site and minimise waste disassembly.
 Tower facade uses GRC panels as a demountable and recyclable element.
-Designing out construction, demolition, excavation and municipal waste arising benchmark for resource efficiency, i.e. m3 of waste per 100m2 or plan will be produced and followed.
-Brick/block/con crete/hardcore waste will be processed off site at a recycling facility for eventual use as aggregate products such Type 6F2 for building and groundworks as well as roads crete/hardcore waste will be processed off site at a recycling facility for eventual use as aggregate products such Type 6F2 for building and Off-site construction/ modular components to reduce waste on site.
-Glass can be recycled and reused in other glass products or aggregate. modular components to Reuse existing furniture for site office and welfare areas for the project.
+Designing out construction, demolition, excavation and municipal waste arising resource efficiency, i.e. m3 of waste per 100m2 or Brick/block/con crete/hardcore waste will be processed off site at a recycling facility for eventual use as aggregate products such Type 6F2 for building and groundworks as well as roads crete/hardcore waste will be processed off site at a recycling facility for eventual use as aggregate products such Type 6F2 for building and site.
+Glass can be recycled and reused in other glass products Off-site construction/modular components to reduce waste on site.
+Reuse existing furniture for site office and welfare areas for the project.
 Reuse existing fire extinguishers for use for the project (undertaking any testing as required).
-Tenant's responsibility.
-A site waste management plan to be prepared and followed on site To be reviewed with contractor during pre- construction supply chain engagement.
+A site waste management plan to be prepared and followed on site To be reviewed with contractor during preconstruction supply chain engagement.